 Sum Insured

-Reducing your sum insured is one of the most effective ways to lower premiums.
-If your mortgage has reduced from $500,000 to $150,000 and your children are independent, dropping your cover to $200,000-$300,000 could save hundreds of dollars per month while still providing meaningful protection.
+Reducing your sum insured is the most effective premium management tool.
+If your mortgage has decreased from $500,000 to $150,000 and your children are independent, dropping cover to $200,000-$300,000 could save hundreds per month while still providing meaningful financial protection for your family.

 🚬